Microbiome Extended Phenotypes Lab

 Microbial communities (composed of bacteria, fungi, archaea, and viruses) host an incredible amount of biodiversity and underpin ecosystem processes.
 Soils host the most diverse and dynamic microbiomes.

-Plants have evolved a mechanism to interact with these soil microbiota.
-We are only beginning to understand the extent and outcomes of these plant-microbiome interactions.
-Furthermore, these interactions have been relatively ignored by 20th-century agriculture.
+Plants have evolved sophisticated mechanisms to interact with these soil microbiota, yet we are only beginning to uncover the breadth and consequences of these associations.
+Despite their importance, plant–microbiome interactions were largely overlooked by 20th-century agricultural practices, leaving untapped potential for improving sustainability.